dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 - An App Service Name that hosts the Azure Function
 - The Azure Function will pull the code from the GitHub repo you designate

 Now you can call the available web service methods from your game.
+You can visit the Azure Portal to get the Azure Function URL, it will have the format https://**functionName**.azurewebsites.net

 ## Methods supported
 | VERB | Name | URL | Description |